 Monks Risborough CE Primary School is committed to giving pupils the best start to their school life.
 Promoting regular attendance is part of this commitment.
 With good attendance pupils will have the opportunities they need to develop friendships, feel secure in school routines and gain maximum benefit from the educational experiences on offer.

 Parents must phone the school office before 9 a.m. on each day that their child is absent as the school must be able to account for all pupils in the morning.
-Please email email@example.com or leave a message on 01844 345590, with your child's name, class and full information on nature of child's illness.
+Please email email@example.com, leave a message on 01844 345590 or complete the absence section of ParentMail with your child's name, class and full information on nature of child's illness.